Anthony Stowers, Fire Chief, EFO/CFO

 For Immediate Release

 Contact: John Guilfoil

-Residents who would like more information on holiday cooking safety should contact the Maynard Fire Department at 978-897-1015.
+For more information on smoke detector and CO alarm safety, visit the NFPA website or contact the Maynard Fire Department at 978-897-1015.